 Mark Ruffalo shares his insightful experience on completing multiple takes for David Fincher in the video

 However, as the director, this is ultimately your choice.
 If you believe that what they have already done is satisfactory, then call it.
 Be sure to speak with the actor beforehand (even before giving the role to him/her) and ask for their preference on multiple takes.
 If the actor that you have approached prefers a high quantity of takes to obtain the best on-camera performance, but your budget cannot sustain more than a couple, it may be wise to keep your casting call open for the time being.

 Some actors like to contribute new ideas with each take.
-While this is excellent for seeing different aspects of the character, if you have already cleared other shots from the same scene it may cause you a headache in the editing bay.
-On the Set of Lord of The Rings: The Fellowship of the Ring, actor Sir Ian Holm who portrayed Bilbo Baggins would slightly change his performance each take to give the Peter Jackson a multitude of performances to work with.
+While this is excellent for seeing different aspects of the character, if you have already cleared other shots from the same scene, it may cause you a headache in the editing bay.
+On the Set of Lord of The Rings: The Fellowship of the Ring, actor Sir Ian Holm who portrayed Bilbo Baggins, would slightly change his performance each take to give Peter Jackson a multitude of performances to work with.

 The technicality of the shot will also play a part in the number of takes you can do.
-For example, if the shot requires multiple setups which need to be reset, such as an action set piece, are you going to be able to do more than one take?
-The light may also become a factor if the scene is working with natural light, do you have enough battery power if you are shooting on location?
+For example, if the shot requires multiple setups that need to be reset, such as an action set piece, will you be able to do more than one take?
+The light may also become a factor if the scene is working with natural light.
+Do you have enough battery power if you are shooting on location?
 Even the sound problems that may occur will affect how many takes you can achieve.
-For example; You may have a scene which takes place on a green pasture, but every 15-minutes a plane will pass over.
+For example; You may have a scene that takes place on a green pasture, but every 15-minutes, a plane will pass over.